 Here is an introduction to Calvin's life and thought and essence: a man who moved people not through the power of personality but through passion for the Word, a man who sought to serve the gospel in the most humble of roles.

 "This book is a masterful treatment of John Calvin by a masterful church historian.
 We see Calvin the theologian, Calvin the reformer, Calvin the man.
 His mind and heart are laid bare by Dr. Godfrey's work.
 A must read."

-R. C. Sproul, Founder, Ligonier Ministries
+R. C. Sproul, Late Founder, Ligonier Ministries

 "John Calvin: Pilgrim and Pastor will surely rank among the best introductions to the life and thought of one of the church's greatest theologians.
 It offers a rich tapestry woven from both Calvin's life-story and his profound biblical theology.
 Here we meet the real Calvin-strikingly apostolic in his constant preaching, his lecturing, his authorship of many erudite volumes and a vast correspondence, and his deep care for the many needs of his flock-while himself in constant physical sickness.
 It is a remarkable story.
 Dr. Robert Godfrey's mature scholarship, enthusiasm for his subject, and easy style bring Calvin to life for the twenty-first-century reader.
 Here is a rare work indeed, making it easy to see why the great Genevan Reformer was such an inspiration to those who knew and loved him."

 Sinclair B. Ferguson, Chancellor’s Professor of Systematic Theology, Reformed Theological Seminary; Teaching Fellow, Ligonier Ministries